Skip to navigation

 Construction Defect and Property Damage Claims

 We represent owners, contractors and other project participants in claims that arise out of property damage to projects during construction or after project completion.
 Many construction contractors and subcontractors have found themselves on the receiving end of a complaint about the quality of the result of their work.
 Project managers and construction executives need lawyers who are experienced with the defenses available in the event of a complaint that work is defective.
-We apply knowledge of the nuances of the Sprearin Doctrine, betterment doctrine, discharge by prior material breach, as well as notice and opportunity to cure.
+We apply knowledge of the nuances of the Spearin Doctrine, betterment doctrine, discharge by prior material breach, as well as notice and opportunity to cure.
 Our team has years of knowledge with examining causation issues, spoliation of evidence, and the failure to mitigate.

 E-Discovery